GetSimpleCMS-CE-plugins/plugin-i18n_DeepL_Page_Translation/README.md

 Review and improve the translated content and all fields carefully and save again.

 ## Improving the translation
 Because DeepL uses the text context for better translation, you can use an additional "context" field for giving DeepL more information what the text to translate is about.
-If used, it should contain a few sentences in source (default) language.
+If used, it should contain a few sentences in source (default) language. \
-So if your web site is about "tables", you drop some text about Excel, tables, rows, columns, nad spreadsheets there.
+So if your web site is about data "tables", you drop some text about Excel, tables, rows, columns, and spreadsheets there.
-Or you write about furniture, chairs and sideboards if DeepL shall translate in that context.
+Or you write about furniture, chairs and sideboards if DeepL shall translate "table" in that context.

 ## Disclaimer
 This plugin is unofficial and is not provided by DeepL, and there are no relations or dependencies to DeepL.